shibatch/tlfloat/CODE_OF_CONDUCT.md

     time of the person's birth and cannot be changed)
   * Ideology or beliefs that are not relevant to the purpose of the project
-    * Whether or not each participant belongs to an antisocial group or cult is always regarded as relevant to the purpose of the project.
-The project may ban a participant who is found to be a member of an anti-social organization or cult for the sole reason of his/her membership in such an organization.
+    * Whether or not each member belongs to an antisocial group or cult is always regarded as relevant to the purpose of the project.
+The project may ban a member who is found to be a member of an anti-social organization or cult for the sole reason of his/her membership in such an organization.
   * Inequalities that existed in the past